What are the cleaning procedures at SAN?

 All HVAC systems at SAN were designed to meet the American Society of Heating, Refrigerating and Air-Conditioning Engineers standards for ventilation for indoor air quality.
 Our systems meet or exceed industry filtration standards, meaning we filter the air at a recommended level between “Superior Commercial Buildings” and “Hospital Inpatient Care.”
 Additionally, 60 percent of air handlers installed in the airport contain ultraviolet light which provides extra protection to kill bacteria and viruses.

-Am I required to wear a face mask while at the airport?
+Am I required to wear a face mask while at the airport and on the airplane?

-How are face coverings enforced at the airport?
+How are wearing face masks enforced at the airport?

-Can I purchase a face covering at the airport?
+Can I purchase a mask at the airport?

-Our concessionaires and vending machines located in the terminals have face coverings as well as other personal protective equipment available for purchase.
-The Information Desks in Terminal 1 and Terminal 2 have complimentary facial coverings for passengers.
+Our concessionaires and vending machines located in the terminals have masks as well as other personal protective equipment available for purchase.
+The Information Desks in Terminal 1 and Terminal 2 have complimentary masks for passengers.